Hop-Constrained Metric Embeddings and their Applications: Introduction

 Metric data structures such as distance oracles, distance labeling, and compact routing schemes are extensively studied, and widely used throughout algorithmic design.
 A natural question is whether one can construct similar data structures w.r.t. hop-constrained distances.
-Most prominently is the question of compact routing scheme \cite{TZ01b}, where one assigns each node in a network a short label and small local routing table, such that packets could be routed throughout the network with routes not much longer than the shortest paths.
-Hop-constrained routing is a natural question due to it's clear advantages (bounding transmission delays, and increasing reliability).
-Indeed, numerous papers developed different heuristics for different models of hop-constrained routing. \footnote{In fact, at the time of writing, the search "hop-constrained" + routing in google scholar outputs 878 papers.} However, to the best knowledge of the author, no prior provable guarantees were provided for hop-constrained compact routing scheme. \begin{question} What hop-constrained compact routing schemes are possible? \end{question}
+Most prominent is the question of compact routing schemes \cite{TZ01b}, where one assigns each node in a network a short label and small local routing table, such that packets could be routed throughout the network with routes not much longer than the shortest paths.
+Hop-constrained routing is a natural question due to its clear advantages (bounding transmission delays, and increasing reliability).
+Indeed, numerous papers developed different heuristics for different models of hop-constrained routing.\footnote{In fact, at the time of writing, the search "hop-constrained" + routing on Google Scholar returns 1,020 papers.} However, to the best of the author's knowledge, no prior provable guarantees were provided for hop-constrained compact routing schemes. \begin{question} What hop-constrained compact routing schemes are possible? \end{question}